 • 2-page curriculum vita containing activities and publications that support faculty member’s expertise to carry out the proposed work.

 Funds can be used for almost any aspect of a research project.
 Funds cannot be used to supplement salaries.
-Purchase of equipment or software, printing, postage, data searches, data collection, and student stipends are among the services for which mini-grant funds can be used.
+Purchase of equipment or software, printing, postage, data searches, data collection are among the services for which mini-grant funds can be used.

 Proposals involving human subject research are subject to the requirements of the University Institutional Review Board http://www.ulm.edu/research/irb.html